SX-Aurora/orchespy/doc/source/overview.rst

 The name "OrchesPy" comes from that the library **orches**\ trates NumPy-like **Py**\ thon libraries for various devices.

-OrchesPy provides following two features:
+OrchesPy provides following three features:

-* "device" directive-like decorator converting N-dimension arrays (array_like) in arguments transparently in order to execute code on a specified device, and
+* "device" directive-like decorator converting N-dimension arrays (array_like) in arguments transparently in order to execute code on a specified device,
-* "transfer_array" function to transfer an array_like from a device to another device explicitly in portable way.
+* "transfer_array" function to transfer an array_like from a device to another device explicitly in portable way, and
+* "transfer_array_content" function to transfer array_like to
+  specified array_like.